SethArchambault/CastleFortify/README.md

-# Contributing
+# You Can Contribute!

+## The Quick Way

+>   Good for typos, quick fixes

+1. Switch to the "Develop" branch
+2. Click the file that need's the edit
+3. Click "Edit"
+4. Make your change, Update the commit summary, click Commit changes!

+>   Thank's so much!

+## The Pro Way

+1. Fork the project.
+2. Clone your fork
+    git clone git@github.com:<your-username>/CastleFortify.git
+3. Create a new branch to contain your feature or fix git checkout -b <new-feature-branch>
+4. Push the branch up to your fork ( git push origin <topic-branch-name> ).
+5. Submit a Pull Request with a clear title and description.

-Right now the codebase is a bit cluttered, if you can figure out how things work, feel free to contribute a pull request to the DEV branch.
+>   Right now the codebase is a bit cluttered, if you can figure out how things work, feel free to contribute a pull request to the DEV branch.
 I will have a cleaner version of the code for v1.

 # Versioning